Raymon-Watson/Machine-Learning--Projects/README.md

 # Machine Learning Projects

-This repository contains a collection of machine learning projects completed as part of my ongoing study of data science and machine learning.
+This repository contains a collection of machine learning projects completed as part of my ongoing study of **data science, machine learning, and neural networks**.

-The projects are organised into two main areas:
+The projects are currently organised into two main areas:

 * **Classification**
 * **Regression**

 Each project is contained in its own folder and follows a structured workflow including exploratory data analysis, data preprocessing, model development, evaluation, and model comparison.

+As the repository develops, projects will progress from classical machine learning methods toward **neural networks and deep learning techniques**.

+---

 ## Repository Structure